tinkerbeast/gto/README.md

 gto
 ===
-A inter-programming-language performance benchmark based on the V8 benchmark suite
+An inter-programming-language performance benchmark based on the V8 benchmark suite

 > This project is still in it's very early stages.
 Please bear with it until things stabilise.